 PS: spoiler alert for all movies listed.

-Jane Austen was such a consummate scholar of character study herself that it’s fun to try and type the individuals in her novels, often with a fair degree of accuracy I think.
-It’s a real joy to see them come to life played by such competent and well rounded actors.
+Jane Austen being such a consummate scholar of character study herself that it’s fun to try and type the individuals in her novels, often illustrated to a good degree of familiarity I think.
+It’s a joy to see them come to life played by such competent actors.

-I could imagine myself entwined in this romantic period drama era, (excluding the poor sanitation and potential for rampant dysentery of course) having to endure the maddening social protocol whilst desperately harbouring chastened feelings of repressed sexuality.
+I can easily imagine myself transported to this romantic period drama era, (excluding the poor sanitation and potential for rampant dysentery of course).
+Having to endure the maddening social protocol whilst desperately harbouring chastened feelings of repressed sexuality.
 It’s that bitter sweet combination of tension and release that sets up a great and enduring narrative.